 Tree trimming / tree pruning is delicate work that should be performed by a professional.

-We perform the following work when pruning:
+The following work is performed when pruning:

 - We remove dead & diseased limbs as well as limbs that grow in towards the center of the tree.